SIT-EE552-WS/course-site/_assignments/week-05-hw-4.md

 "Jane" is the only word with a positive value, because it is the only word that is in one sentence but not the other.

-**The second part of the assignment is, given a list of sentences, create the IDF vector for the combined list of words in each sentence.**
+**The third part of the assignment is, given a list of sentences, create the IDF vector for the combined list of words in each sentence.**

 ## Part 4 - Text Summarization ##

 We're all busy.
 Who has time to read anymore?
 Imagine if you could take a long article and automatically identify only the most important sentences in the article.
-While there are certainly ways to create something a bit, we are going to make a simple summarizer by combining the work we did in Parts 1,  2, and 3.
+While there are certainly ways to create something a bit like that.
+We are going to make a simple summarizer by combining the work we did in Parts 1,  2, and 3.

-A term frequency–inverse document frequency (TF-IDF) vector is made by multiplying (dot product) the TF vector from Part 1 with the IDF vector in Part 2.
+A term frequency–inverse document frequency (TF-IDF) vector is made by multiplying (Hadamard / element-wise product) the TF vector from Part 1 with the IDF vector in Part 2.
 This is another metric on how important each word is to the source text.
 A rare word (high IDF) that appears multiple times (high TF) is more important than a common word (low IDF) that appears few times (low TF).
 By feeding two TF-IDF vectors into the Cosine Similarity function from Part 1, we can generate a scalar value representing how similar the